How To Connect Projector To Laptop

 Steps to Connect Projector to Laptop Using HDMI:

-Follow the instructions below to connect the projector to the laptop via an HDMI cable:
+Follow the instructions below to connect the Projector to the laptop via an HDMI cable:

 Devices should be turned on.
-Turn on both devices (projector and laptop).
+Turn on both devices (Projector and laptop).
 Now, concurrently press Window + P. There are four alternatives available here.
 These are as follows:

-• PC screen only this implies that the display output will only be seen on the primary device, such as a laptop or desktop.
+• PC screen only implies that the display output will only be seen on the primary device, such as a laptop or desktop.

 • Duplicate implies that the display on the projector screen will be the same as the display on your laptop screen.